Get Involved

 3. Donations

-In order to become a volunteer for the library, you must fill out a volunteer form and turn it in to City Hall where it will be processed.
-All volunteers must be over the age of 16 unless accompanied by a parent/guardian.
-If the parent/guardian wishes to volunteer alongside their child, they also must fill out a volunteer form.
 Volunteer opportunities are based on need and ability and are contingent on passing a background check.
 Volunteer opportunities are not guaranteed with the submission of a volunteer form.
 See below for information on possible volunteer positions.
-If you still wish to help but are not interested in any of these positions, you mat consider joining the Friends of the Library.
+If you still wish to help but are not interested in any of these positions, you may consider joining the Friends of the Library.
 See the other tab for details.

 Volunteer Positions